rails/thor/README.md

     App.new.install("myname")
     # with {'force' => true} as options hash

-1. Inherit from Thor to turn a class into an option mapper
+1. Inherit from Thor to turn a class into an option mapper.
 2. Map additional non-valid identifiers to specific methods.
 In this case, convert -L to :list
 3. Describe the method immediately below.
-The first parameter is the usage information, and the second parameter is the description
+The first parameter is the usage information, and the second parameter is the description.
 4. Provide any additional options that will be available the instance method options.

-== Types for <tt>method_options</tt>
+## Types for <tt>method_options</tt>

 * :boolean - is parsed as <tt>--option</tt> or <tt>--option=true</tt>
 * :string  - is parsed as <tt>--option=VALUE</tt>